 Sergio would only notice these sad ironies later, from his desk as an editor at Foreign Affairs.
 He had been lucky.
 His mother, a Spanish teacher, had convinced him early on that languages would be his gateways to the world.
 With her globetrotting encouragement, Sergio obtained a BA in history at Yale University and an MPhil in modern South Asian studies at the University of Cambridge.
 He also received academic honors at both institutions, on top of prizes recognizing his scholarship in international relations, South Asian studies, French, and Portuguese.
 At Foreign Affairs, Sergio saw how academia and journalism could be combined to their mutual benefit.
 He also noticed a lack of writing on the contributions of migrant laborers to the making of the modern world.
 Sergio set out to fill this gap, enlisting his talents as a journalist and historian in the process.

-This fall, Sergio will start a PhD in global and transnational history at Yale University.
-He hopes to write his dissertation about yet another space odyssey—the journey that Latin American and European workers took to French Guiana in the 1960s and 1970s to build the “European spaceport” there.
-In this project and others, Sergio aims to capture the ways that the Cold War, European imperialism, and technological change have shaped material lives and aspirations across the world.
+Sergio is pursuing a PhD in global and transnational history at Yale University.
+He is studying yet another odyssey across space and time—the urbanization of the Latin American workforce during the Cold War.
+In this project and others, Sergio aims to capture the ways that social science and demographic change have shaped material lives and aspirations across the world.